-Caspases (cysteinyl-directed aspartate-specific proteases) are cysteine proteases that play a central role in propagating the process of programmed cell death (apoptosis) in response to proapoptotic signals.
-In addition several caspases have also been found to have non-apoptotic roles in nonapoptotic functions of caspases in inflammation, mediating immunity, cell fate specification, cell survival, cell cycle regulation, cell proliferation, and cell migration.
+Caspases (cysteinyl-directed aspartate-specific proteases)1 are cysteine proteases that play a central role in propagating the process of programmed cell death (apoptosis) in response to proapoptotic signals.
 While some caspases primarily act to initiate intracellular event cascade, other caspases called effector caspases act further downstream and direct cellular breakdown through cleavage of structural proteins (Caspase-3, and Caspase-7).
+Activation of Caspase-3/7 is thus a hallmark of apoptosis.3

-Muse® MultiCaspase Assay is a Pan Caspase assay that can detect the presence of multiple caspases (caspase-1, 3, 4, 5, 6, 7, 8, and 9).
-The assay simultaneously determines the count and percentage of cells with caspase activity, in combination with a dead cell dye.
-The kit utilizes a derivatized VAD-peptide that can detect the activity of multiple caspases, and a dead cell dye that provides information on membrane integrity or cell death.
+The Muse[®] Caspase-3/7 Kit simultaneously determines the count and percentage of cells in various stages of apoptosis based on activity of executioner caspases2 namely, Caspase-3/7 activity in combination with a dead cell dye.
+The kit utilizes a novel Muse Caspase-3/7 reagent NucView^{TM4} for the detection of Caspase-3/7 activity and a cell death dye that provides information on membrane integrity or cell death.

-- The VAD peptide is derivatized with a fluorescent group and a FMK moiety and called Fluorescent-Labeled Inhibitor of Caspases (FLICA).
-The peptide is membrane permeable and non-cytotoxic.
-The peptide binds to activated caspases with resulting fluorescent signal proportional to the number of active caspases in the cell that appears as increased signal in the Caspase axis. - A dead cell marker (7-AAD) is also included in the assay as an indicator of cell membrane structural integrity and cell death.
-It is excluded from live, healthy cells, as well as early apoptotic cells but permeates later stage apoptotic and dead cells.
-Dead cells thus show increased fluorescence on the Viability axis.
+- The Muse Caspase-3/7 reagent is cell membrane permeable and non-toxic to the cell.
+The Muse® Caspase-3/7 reagent contains a DNA binding dye that is linked to a DEVD peptide substrate.
+When bound to DEVD the dye is unable to bind DNA.
+Cleavage by active Caspase-3/7 in the cell results in release of the dye, translocation to the nucleus and binding of the dye to DNA and high fluorescence.
+4-6 Information on presence of active Caspase-3/7 in the cell is easily obtained when increase in fluorescence in the Caspase-3/7 parameter is observed. - A dead cell marker (7-AAD) is also included in the assay as an indicator of cell membrane structural integrity and cell death.
+It is excluded from live, healthy cells, as well as early apoptotic cells.
+7-AAD is excluded from live (healthy) and early apoptotic cells, but permeates later stage apoptotic and dead cells.
+Dead cells thus show increased fluorescence in the Viability Axis.